icopy-site/awesome/docs/awesome/awesome-ada.md

 - [unity-ada-tetris](https://blog.adacore.com/unity-ada) - Tetris, in Ada, for the Unity game engine.
 - [tictactoe](https://github.com/AdaCore/tictactoe) - A tictactoe game written and proven in SPARK/Ada.
 - [ada-gate](https://github.com/fastrgv/AdaGate) - AdaGate is a first-person 3D sokoban puzzle game within a Stargate / Portal fantasy setting for Windows, OS-X and Linux.
-- [rufas-cube](https://github.com/fastrgv/RufasCube) - RufasCube is a puzzle game for Windows, OS-X and GNU Linux... it looks like a rubic cube but it's a slider, not a twister.
+- [rufas-cube](https://github.com/fastrgv/RufasCube) - RufasCube is a puzzle game for Windows, OS-X and GNU Linux (it looks like a rubic cube but it's a slider, not a twister).
 - [ada-venture](https://github.com/fastrgv/AdaVenture) - AdaVenture is a kid-friendly retro point&click game with mazes, dragons, bats & snakes.
 - [co-terminal-apps](https://github.com/fastrgv/CoTerminalApps) - Retro Games that run in a terminal on any platform.
 - [world-cup-sokerban](https://github.com/fastrgv/WorldCupSokerban) - This is a soccer-themed, 3D sokoban puzzle game that runs on Windows, Mac OS-X and GNU Linux.